El-gibbor/alx-low_level_programming/0x09-static_libraries/README.md

 2. Compile each source file into an object file using the gcc compiler:
     * `gcc -c elgibbor.c` For multiple files, you can use this command `gcc -c *.c` to compile all of them at once. but ensure it is only the C files you intend to compile that are in your current directory because this commands compiles every file with `.c` extention in that directory.<br>
 ##### Use the `ar` command to create an archive file from the object files:
 `ar rcs myLibrary.a elgibbor.o elgibbor.o`.
 To create an archive for multiple object files, use this command `ar rcs myLibrary.a *.o`

 _Thats it! a static library is created._
-For more details on its usage and management, check out the article I wrote on C static library Here